1withall/voluntier/README.md

 - Build connections with neighbors
 - Develop new skills and experiences
 - Make tangible impact in their community
+- Access safe, vetted opportunities for assistance from trusted community members

 ### 2. Community Organizations